rayhog/aviator-jekyll-template/_documentation/overview.md

      [Get started](../#documentationgetting_started102)
    2. Learn about Technopedia nodes and graph database. <br>
      [Technopedia data](../#documentationNodes_Rel)
-   3. Learn about using the Technopedia query language to write queries that you use with the API to query Technopedia database. <br>
+   3. Learn about writng queries with TQL. <br>
      [Technopedia queries](../#documentationtql104)

   To retrieve data from Technopedia, the most common practice you'll undertake is to write TQL queries to use with the API.